hep-gc/cloudscheduler/web_tests/README.md

 Behave is easier to read than unittest, both in code and in tests, but requires more files and a more specific setup structure.

-Executes the sample tests in a little over thirteen seconds.
+Executes the sample tests in a little over eighteen seconds.

 ### Testcafe